facebookresearch/dynabench/docs/start.md

-## Development
+# Development

-Please read our [contributing guidelines](https://github.com/facebookresearch/dynabench/blob/main/CONTRIBUTING.md) to understand how to setup your development environment including
+Please read our [contributing guidelines](https://github.com/facebookresearch/dynabench/blob/main/CONTRIBUTING.md) to understand how to setup your development environment including `pre-commit` hooks.
-`pre-commit` hooks.

-### Enabling backend
+## Clone the repository

-First clone the repo using:
+First, clone the repo using:

 ```
 git clone git@github.com:facebookresearch/dynabench.git
 cd dynabench
 ```

+## Backend

+The backend is written in Python and requires a locally installed MySQL database.

+### Prerequisites

 We recommend using Conda to create an environment for the backend and easily managing the dependencies.
+The following will install all of the dependencies required by the backend server:

 ```
 conda create -n dev python=3.7